 For the aggregation of pension contributions and other social security rights, the Swiss deal will take into account “periods completed both before and after” Brexit.
 This section of the deal covers Swiss nationals, stateless persons and refugees residing in Switzerland, or vice versa, who have been subject to the legislation of the other country before Brexit, as well as their family members and survivors.

 EU nationals who have acquired rights under the Swiss and British systems may be covered too, as long as the EU concludes a corresponding agreement with the UK which applies to Swiss nationals (the EU withdrawal deal does) and one with Switzerland which applies to UK nationals.

-The Anglo-Swiss deal also covers “persons providing services”, while the EU will consider the provision of services across countries only as part of the future trade relationship with the UK.
+The Anglo-Swiss deal also covers persons providing services, while the EU will consider the services sector only as part of the future trade relationship with the UK.

 The Anglo-Swiss deal will have to be ratified in each country.
-Pending its approval, it will provisionally apply from the moment free movement rules no longer apply in the UK.
+Pending its approval, it will provisionally apply from the moment free movement ends in the UK.

 Deal reached also with Norway, Iceland and Liechtenstein

 In December, the UK also reached an agreement with Norway, Iceland and Liechtenstein.
 These countries are not in the EU but participate in the single market (the European Economic Area), so they apply EU rules on free movement of people.
 Together with Switzerland, they form the European Free Trade Association (EFTA).